jchristman/meteor-application-manager/README.md

 | pane\_tree   | true     | object        | An optional starting pane layout (defined later) |
 | menubar      | true     | object        | An optional menubar for the window (defined later) |

-The fields on each window are defined by this:
+The fields on each *tab* are defined by this:

 |   Tab Field  | Optional | Valid Values  | Description |
 | ------------ | :------: | :-----------: | ----------- |